 US international and Leeds United player Robbie Rodgers had come out as gay and retired all at once in early February 2013, later admitting that he felt he had to retire because he never thought he would be able to put up with the abuse that would be hurled at him as an openly gay player.
 There was a huge outpouring of support immediately, so much so that a just few months after he decided to play again and was signed to the LA Galaxy.
 When he was subbed on in his first match back, making him the first openly gay male to play on a major US sports league, he was met with an ovation.

 In the 2013 Confederations Cup, severe underdog Tahiti (they had only ONE professional player!) played against Nigeria, Spain and Uruguay.
 They scored all of one goal and lost all games 6-1, 10-0 and 8-0.
-They also became the darlings of all Brazilian fans, finished their last game holding a sign where it read "Thank you, Brazil" (to which the fans went wild) and - since they knew they'd likely lose - celebrated wildly when they scored that single goal.
+They also became the darlings of all Brazilian fans (and to a lesser degree everyone else), finished their last game holding a sign where it read "Thank you, Brazil" (to which the fans went wild) and - since they knew they'd likely lose - celebrated wildly when they scored that single goal.
 It turns out that, when you have nothing to lose, you have everything to gain.

 Andy Murray winning Wimbledon in 2013, becoming the first home-grown, native-born British tennis player to win Wimbledon in 77 years.